calculatorkittycat/MemryB/Readme.md

+#all current work is on main branch not master

 # Memory Project

 The Memory Project is an experimental endeavor aiming to revolutionize how we capture, process, and recall information from daily interactions.
 By leveraging cutting-edge artificial intelligence and audio processing technologies, the project aspires to create a seamless system for summarizing conversations, answering contextual queries, and integrating with wearable devices.